Testing Parent-Infant Mental Health Interventions

 In addition to supporting families at risk (i.e. those affected by mental illness, domestic violence, addictions and nutritional deficiencies), this research will focus on cause and effect relationships between early environments and a variety of outcomes in parent and infant health including, but not limited to:

 - sympathetic nervous system (e.g. heart rate, blood pressure, vagal reactivity, alpha amylase);

 - immunity and inflammation (e.g. allergic disease and asthma);

 - brain structure and function (e.g. hippocampus and prefrontal cortex);

 - gene-environment interactions;

 The preponderance of evidence demonstrating the effect of caregiving on “offspring” health outcomes (like those above) has been performed on animal models (e.g. Kaffman & Meaney, 2007).
 While compelling, animal studies are incapable of guiding health and social policy affecting human infants in real families affected by toxic stress.
 We need real-world studies of stressed parents and their babies to tell us how to intervene to promote optimal health and development.
-We need first to define innovative interventions that successfully and consistently promote optimal parental mental health, caregiving and healthy child development.
-We need then totest these interventions via experimental, cause and effect, studies with real families.
-This will provide the evidence necessary to support policy and programs for vulnerable families with the scarce resources of the public purse and put University of Calgary at the forefront of this work internationally.
+We are defining innovative interventions to successfully and consistently promote optimal parental mental health, caregiving and healthy child development.
+We are testing these interventions via experimental and, cause and effect studies with real families.
+This will provide the evidence necessary to support policy and programs for vulnerable families with the scarce resources of the public purse and put the University of Calgary at the forefront of this work internationally.